 An alternative to credit card surcharges: eChecks with Clio Payments

-Let’s say absorbing credit card processing fees aren’t an option for your firm, but you also understand the benefits of not surcharging. eChecks with Clio Payments is a great option. eChecks are only $2.00 per transaction with no hidden fees.
+Let’s say absorbing credit card processing fees aren’t an option for your firm, but you also understand the benefits of not surcharging.
+Accepting eChecks with Clio Payments is a great option at 1% per transaction and no hidden fees.
 Implementing this online payment method means you can provide a client-centered payment experience that also benefits your law firm business.
-This method makes payments frictionless and gives you the freedom to implement payment plans and automated payments—which is a preferred client payment method according to the 2021 Legal Trends Report.
+This method makes payments frictionless and gives you the freedom to implement payment plans and automated payments.

 Focus on providing a client-centered experience